 Federal provisions also determine the calculation of the gain or loss on transfer or disposal of capital assets.
-Generally, federal rules allow a reduction in the gross proceeds (if any) for an amount equal to the adjusted tax basis of the asset, subject to any recapture of depreciation expense (which is treated as ordinary income instead), and may also provide for deduction of other expenses.
+Generally, federal rules allow a reduction in the proceeds (if any) for an amount equal to the adjusted tax basis of the asset, subject to any recapture of depreciation expense (which is treated as ordinary income instead), and may also provide for deduction of other expenses.
 (Determining basis may be a fairly complicated process for some assets and one that the IRS tracks for the purpose of verifying gains and losses-see IRS Form 8494.)

 In general, states follow the federal approach to calculating the capital gain or loss-allowing deductions for the adjusted tax basis (calculated, if necessary, separately for state purposes) and other allowable expenses.
-States that do not conform to federal depreciation, so that the state adjusted tax basis for certain capital assets is different than the federal adjusted tax basis in those same assets, will typically require that federal net capital gains be subtracted from federal net income, and will not allow the federal net capital loss carryover deduction.
-Instead, these states provide for a separate state-level calculation of the related capital gains or losses, and any net capital gain or loss, as well as any state level capital loss carryover that may be allowed against state-computed capital gains.
+States that do not conform to federal depreciation, so that the state adjusted tax basis for certain capital assets is different than the federal adjusted tax basis in those same assets, typically require that federal net capital gains be subtracted from federal net income and do not allow any federal net loss carryover deduction.
+Instead, these states provide for a separate state-level calculation of the related capital gains or losses, and any net capital gain or loss, as well as any state level loss carryover that may be allowed.

-STEP FIVE: Apportionment or allocation of gains and losses.
+STEP FIVE: Apportionment or allocation of gains and losses